Jafner/Jafner.net/homelab/docs/ffmpeg Notes.md

 To install on Debian, run `sudo apt install mediainfo`.
 To get comprehensive media information about a file, simply use `mediainfo <file>`.

+# Remux MKV to MP4 with ffmpeg
+To remux an mkv file to mp4 with ffmpeg, use `ffmpeg -i "$input" -codec copy "$output"`.
+Note that ffmpeg pays attention to the file extensions, so `$input` should have a `.mkv` extension, and `$output` should have a `.mp4` extension.

+## Adding ffmpeg Scripts to Windows SendTo Menu
+Inspired by this [Tek Syndicate video](https://www.youtube.com/watch?v=BrbfQqjHE68), we can add arbitrary ffmpeg scripts to Windows' built-in send-to menu.
+(Note that while it might be prettier to add a new expandable right-click menu, this is [much less trivial](https://superuser.com/questions/444726/windows-how-to-add-batch-script-action-to-right-click-menu/444787#444787)).

+But rather than using Windows Batch Scripting, we're going to use PowerShell, a competent language.
+This assumes you are using Windows 10.

+1. Write the PowerShell script.
+Example scripts are provided in [scripts/](/docs/attach/scripts/ffmpeg/).
+2. Place the PowerShell script somewhere safe.
+I place my scripts next to the ffmpeg binary `C:\Users\$user\Programs\ffmpeg\bin\my_script.ps1`.
+3. Add a shortcut for the script to Windows' SendTo directory: `Windows + R` to open the Run dialog, then enter `shell:SendTo` and hit enter.
+In this directory, create a new shortcut.
+For the "location", enter the location of your PowerShell executable (for me: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`) and name as you want it to appear in the right-click menu.
+4. Fix the shortcut.
+Right-click your new shortcut, then click "Properties".
+Change the "Target" to call PowerShell with the `-File` flag with the path of your script in quotes (e.g. Target: `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -File "C:\Users\jafne\Programs\ffmpeg\bin\remux.ps1"`).
+For the example scripts, "Start in" is set to the location of the ffmpeg binary, but that should not be required if ffmpeg is added to your system path.
+However, if you fail to supply a proper output file path, the working directory will be used.
+The working directory defaults to the "Start in" directory.

 # Get Test Image with ffmpeg
 To get the test image, we extract frame of timestamp 15:20.01 from the test video with `ffmpeg -ss 00:15:20.01 -i "$input" -frames:v 1 "$output"`.